extremecoders-re/re-list/README.md

 - **[Deepstate](https://github.com/trailofbits/deepstate)**: A framework that provides C and C++ developers with a common interface to various symbolic execution and fuzzing engines.
 Users can write one test harness using a Google Test-like API, then execute it using multiple backends without having to learn the complexities of the underlying engines.

 - **[DynamoRIO](http://www.dynamorio.org/)**: DynamoRIO is a runtime code manipulation system that supports code transformations on any part of a program, while it executes.
 DynamoRIO exports an interface for building dynamic tools for a wide variety of uses: program analysis and understanding, profiling, instrumentation, optimization, translation, etc.

+- **[Echo](https://github.com/Washi1337/Echo)**: Echo is an experimental generic, static analysis, symbolic execution and emulation framework, that aims to help out with binary code analysis for a variety of platforms.

 - **[ERESI](https://github.com/thorkill/eresi)**: The ERESI Reverse Engineering Software Interface is a multi-architecture binary analysis framework with a domain-specific language tailored to reverse engineering and program manipulation.

 - **[esilsolve](https://github.com/radareorg/esilsolve)**: A python symbolic execution framework using radare2's ESIL.